 K. (smiling) Of course -- but we must wait for a future holodeck-world to manifest our private image of Christmas delight.
 But right now we should not entertain this tangent-thought.

 K. Ellus, I believe that God brings Twins together by perceptions of “the joy.”
-Finally, we learn, or are willing to admit, that “the joy” is not a fungible product, cannot be gained from just any “fish in the sea,” but… to be received from only one.
+Finally, we learn, or are willing to admit, that “the joy” is not a fungible product, cannot be gained from just any “pretty fish in the sea,” but… to be received from only one.
 When we come to see and accept this, then we will do whatever we have to do, or wait as long as we have to wait, in order to return, as Dr. Campbell said, to that one particular person who showed us “the joy.”

 E. Perceiving "the joy" is a life-defining event.
 We're never the same after that.
 It changes us from the inside out.
-It begins to sweep away elements of materialism in our lives.Though we might live a million years, and much longer, we will always remember that first moment, the "first sight" of the Beloved.
+It begins to sweep away elements of materialism in our lives.Though we might live a million years, and much longer, we will always remember that first moment, that "first sight" of the Beloved.

 K. (softly) It's as you said, Dear -- "I remember little else."

-E. And it’s like a homing device, isn’t it? – or, a Geiger Counter.
+E. And it’s like a homing device, isn’t it? – or, a Geiger counter.

-K. The "Geiger Counter" identifies "the joy" and tells us where the radioactivity is coming from, and the "homing device" reveals the “true mate,” the apparent source of "the joy"; rather, the true mate holds the key, unlocking "the joy" within the Beloved.
+K. The "Geiger counter" identifies "the joy" and tells us where the radioactivity is coming from, and the "homing device" reveals the “true mate,” the apparent source of "the joy"; rather, the true mate holds the key, unlocking "the joy" within the Beloved.